The Lovely Bones (film): Critical reception

 Claudia Puig of USA Today gave the film 2/4 stars, remarking that while "[Peter] Jackson gets the thriller scenes right", the "conceit of Susie trapped in a DayGlo world between the one she left and her final resting place, imparting lessons on coping with death, feels preachy."
 Puig also described the film as having "clashing tones" that veer from "lightheartedness to heavy-handedness."
-Puig also criticized the film's computer-generated imagery, describing it as being "cheesy" and felt that it broke "no ground."
-Kirt Honeycutt, of The Hollywood Reporter, described the film as telling "a fundamentally different story" which is "one that is not without its tension, humor and compelling details", but that "it's also a simpler, more button-pushing tale that misses the joy and heartbreak of the original."
-Honeycutt also described Jackson as having transformed Sebold's "startling, unique novel about the aftermath of a terrible murder" into a story that's more "focused on crime and punishment."
+She criticized the film's computer-generated imagery, describing it as being "cheesy" and saying that it broke "no ground."

+Kirt Honeycutt, of The Hollywood Reporter, described the film as telling "a fundamentally different story" than the novel.
+It is "one that is not without its tension, humor and compelling details", but "it's also a simpler, more button-pushing tale that misses the joy and heartbreak of the original."
+Honeycutt said that Jackson had transformed Sebold's "startling, unique novel about the aftermath of a terrible murder" into a story that's more "focused on crime and punishment."

-Stephanie Zacharek, of Salon, viewed the film as being "an expensive-looking mess that fails to capture the mood, and the poetry, of its source material" because "good actors fighting a poorly conceived script, under the guidance of a director who can no longer make the distinction between imaginativeness and computer-generated effects."
+Stephanie Zacharek, of Salon, viewed the film as being "an expensive-looking mess that fails to capture the mood, and the poetry, of its source material" because it has "good actors fighting a poorly conceived script, under the guidance of a director who can no longer make the distinction between imaginativeness and computer-generated effects."
 Todd McCarthy, of Variety, felt that Jackson had undermined the "solid work from a good cast" with "show-offy celestial evocations" that "severely disrupt the emotional connections with the characters."
-McCarthy stated that he felt that the film, overall, was a "significant artistic disappointment."
+McCarthy said that the film, overall, was a "significant artistic disappointment."

 Joe Neumaier, of New York Daily News, described Jackson as having "siphoned out all the soulfulness" that made the author's "combination thriller/afterlife fantasy a best-seller" and that the film was "a gumball-colored potboiler that's more squalid than truly mournful."
 Neumaier also wrote that the film and Jackson "wasted" a "good cast."
 Roger Ebert of Chicago Sun-Times gave the film 1.5 stars out of 4, calling it "deplorable", and criticizing the apparent message that Susie's murder eventually made her happier.
-He was also critical of the film's portrayal of Heaven, which he compared to "a happy gathering of new Facebook friends".
-However, he praised the acting, stating that "this whole film is Jackson's fault".
+He also criticized the film's portrayal of Heaven, which he compared to "a happy gathering of new Facebook friends".
+But he praised the acting, stating that "this whole film is Jackson's fault".